 The differences are startling, even if we put aside the horrible famine of 1995-1998 which killed 1 million people, or 4% of the population.
 (Almost uniquely in history, this famine was as much an urban as a rural famine.
 Still today, many farmers are forced to eat grass.
 Even more than usual, this famine was a “government sponsored famine”).

-- GDP per person is more than 17 times higher in the North
+- GDP per person is more than 17 times higher in the South than in the North

 - International trade is 140 times higher